OpenSkill/Datatable/README.md

 This package is in an early development state and not everything is finished yet.
 ~~Mostly the documentation is lacking, so for the time being you should look at [Chumper/Datatable](https://github.com/Chumper/Datatable) for a more complete solution.~~

-UPDATE: Its seems that we do not have more time to develop this further, if somebody wants to take ownership please ping the owners.
+UPDATE: Its seems that we do not have more time to develop this further, so the state is `As Is` but so far it is pretty stable for all available features.

 ## Install